craigbarnes/dte/docs/dterc.md

 Close file.

 `-f`
-:   Close file even if it hasn't been saved after last modification
+:   Force close file, even if it has unsaved changes

+`-p`
+:   Prompt for confirmation if the file has unsaved changes

 `-q`
 :   Quit if closing the last open file